dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/README.md

 [.NET for Apache Spark](https://dot.net/spark) is a free, open-source, and cross-platform big data analytics framework.

-In the **Microsoft.Spark.CSharp.Examples** folder, we provide samples which will help you get started with .NET for Apache Spark and demonstrate how to infuse big data analytics into existing and new .NET apps.
+In the **Microsoft.Spark.CSharp.Examples** folder, we provide C# samples which will help you get started with .NET for Apache Spark and demonstrate how to infuse big data analytics into existing and new .NET apps.

 There are three main types of samples/apps in the repo: